-It is quite a good idea to make a list of the pros and cons as your do your research on the breeds you are interested in.
+It is quite a good idea to make a list of the pros and cons as you do your research on the breeds you are interested in.
 This way you can look back and see which breed comes out on top, making it easier for you to choose which type of dog you are going to buy.

-Every person I know with a bird hunting dog says their breed is the best so from that I get a clear message.
+Every person I know with a bird hunting dog says their breed is the best so, from that, I get a clear message.

 Once you have bought your dog, trained it, formed a close bond, you also will probably say your breed is the best.